Cracking the Code: EMR vs EHR - Which One Does Your Practice Need?

 Because EMRs are designed to meet the clinical and administrative needs of a particular healthcare organization.
 They provide a focused solution for managing patient data within the confines of that specific practice.

-2. Limited Interoperability Needs:
+2. Organizations with Limited Interoperability Needs

 EMR is suitable for practices with minimal requirements for sharing patient data outside their organization.